matrix-org/matrix-viewer/docs/testing.md

 $ npm run test
 ```

-Or if you want to keep `matrix-public-archive` server running after the tests run and explore the output from the interactive URL's printed on the screen, use:
+Or if you want to keep the Matrix Public Archive server running after the tests run and
+explore the UI from the interactive URL's printed on the screen to better debug, use:

 ```sh
 $ npm run test-interactive
 ```

+Caveat: You might not see the same result that a test is seeing when visiting the
+interactive URL.
+Some tests set config like the `archiveMessageLimit` which is reset
+after each test case unless you are using `npm run test-interactive` and visiting the
+interactive URL for a failed test.
+Otherwise, we reset config between each test case so
+they don't leak and contaminate each other.

 ### Developer utility

+Some copy-pasta to help you manage the Docker containers for the test homeservers:

 ```sh
 $ docker ps --all | grep test_hs